bkase/slides/future-of-mina/slides.md

 <img src="img/prelude.png" width="60%" height="60%" />

 Note: SNEAK PREVIEW.
 This thinking actively being developed.
-Our story is told in the style of a childrens story book illustration of stranger things -- not lord of rings, sorry
+Our story is told in the style of a childrens story book illustration of stranger things

 !!!